TanStack/form/docs/installation.md

 > Depending on your environment, you might need to add polyfills.
 If you want to support older browsers, you need to transpile the library from `node_modules` yourselves.

-In addition, we support both Zod and Yup as validators through official validator packages:
+In addition, we support Zod, Yup, and Valibot as validators through official validator packages:

 ```bash
 $ npm i @tanstack/zod-form-adapter zod